Plattenbauten: Touching Rectangles in Space: Conclusions

 \section{Conclusions}

+We have studied touching graphs of (generic) Plattenbauten as generalizations of planar bipartite graphs to space.
+Our main results are that 3-chromatic planar graphs belong to this class, and the characterization of touching graphs of generic boxed Plattenbauten as a generalization of planar quadrangulations.
+However, a full characterization of touching graphs of (generic) Plattenbauten remains challenging.

-Touching graphs of proper boxed Plattenbauten are natural generalizations of quadrangulations from the plane to space.
-As we have shown these graphs are octahedrations of $3$-space.
-These graphs can be seen as a novel way of going beyond planarity.
-A question in this spirit was asked by Jean Cardinal at the Order \& Geometry Workshop at Gułtowy Palace in 2016: What is the $3$-dimensional analogue of Baxter permutations?
-This is based on Baxter permutations being in bijection with boxed arrangements of axis-parallel segments in~$\RR^2$~\cite{ffno-bbfro-11}.
+With our results at hand it is natural to try and extend results from the planar setting to space.
+One example, is to attack a question asked by Jean Cardinal at the Order \& Geometry Workshop at Gułtowy Palace in 2016: What is the 3-dimensional analogue of Baxter permutations?
+Since Baxter permutations are in bijection with boxed arrangements of axis-parallel segments in~$\RR^2$~\cite{ffno-bbfro-11}, the question aims at finding permutation-like objects corresponding to generic boxed Plattenbauten.
+Our iterative constructions from Subsection~\ref{subsec:iterative} might help.

-A continuation of this project to higher dimensions would be to consider proper boxed Plattenbauten in~$\mathbb{R}^d$ and study the resulting touching graphs as generalizations of plane quadrangulations to arbitrary dimensions.
+A natural continuation of this project is going to higher dimensions, i.e., consider touching graphs of cuboids of co-dimension one in~$\mathbb{R}^d$.
+Already the class of 4-dimensional Plattenbau graphs contains all planar graphs, which follows from~\cite{thomassen1986interval}.
+However, our constructions for planar 3-chromatic graphs could be generalized to higher dimensions, i.e., orthogonal subspaces in~$\mathbb{R}^d$.
+A first interesting question here would be to characterize the skeleta of orthogonal subspaces in~$\mathbb{R}^d$.

-Considering the intersection graph~$I_{\R}$ instead of the touching graph of a Plattenbau, yields a very different graph class.
-Its plane analogue is known as B$_0$-CPG graphs, see~\cite{CPG18}.
-For example, every $4$-connected triangulation has a rectangle contact representation in~$\RR^2$, see~\cite{ung-53,leinwand1984algorithm,kozminski1985rectangular,thomassen1986interval,rosenstiehl1986rectilinear}.
+Finally, as suggested in the introduction, considering the intersection graph~$I_{\R}$ instead of the touching graph of a Plattenbau, yields an interesting but very different graph class.
+The plane analogue of this is known as B$_0$-CPG graphs~\cite{CPG18}, yielding a first subclass.
+Another subclass are 4-connected planar graphs, since they have a rectangle contact representation in~$\RR^2$, see~\cite{ung-53,leinwand1984algorithm,kozminski1985rectangular,thomassen1986interval,rosenstiehl1986rectilinear}.
 Also~$K_{12}$ is the intersection graph of the Plattenbau~$\R$ consisting of the twelve axis-parallel unit squares in~$\RR^3$ that have a corner on the origin.